nteej/python-live-editor/build.md

 ```

-Going through the sql.html and build-paths.json, we can get a fair estimate of the changes we need to do to integrate a new language in LiveEditor.
-The following steps are based on reverse engineering the current implementation of languages incorporated after ProcessingJS, viz. sql and webpage:
+Follow the steps below to get started in integrating your library into the LiveEditor:

-1. Follow the Building instructions in the Readme.md
+1. Follow the 'Building' instructions in the [Readme.md](https://github.com/Khan/live-editor/blob/master/README.md)

 2. Create a template for language's output file
 In "tmpl" folder create a handlebars template &lt;language&gt;-results.handlebars